 How To Draw Books Standing

-Start from drawing several vertical lines, they will be your book spines later.
-Be sure they are of different height and maybe, have a bit of a different distance between each other.
+Start by drawing several vertical lines; they will be your book spines later.
+Be sure they are of different heights and, maybe, have a bit of a different distance between each other.
 This will make each book stand up a bit more.

-Next – add curved lines to the top and to the bottom of your lines.
+Next – add curved lines to the top and the bottom of your lines.

 Here is what you do if you need to doodle one single book.

-Start with two rectangles, one in front and one at the back, but it’s a bit offset.
-Most of the rectangle at the back won’t be seen, so it’s a good doodle to start with a pencil.
+Start with two rectangles, one in front and one at the back, but it’s slightly offset.
+Most of the rectangles at the back won’t be seen, so it’s a good doodle to start with a pencil.

 Connect the lefty sides of both rectangles with little curved lines.
 This area is your book spine.